 Azure Logic Apps (Consumption) for Visual Studio Code

 Azure Logic Apps (Consumption) simplifies how you build automated scalable workflows that integrate apps and data across cloud services and on-premises systems.

-Use the Azure Logic Apps extension for VS Code to quickly create, debug, and manage Azure Logic Apps and Integration Accounts.
+Use the Azure Logic Apps (Consumption) extension for VS Code to quickly create, debug, and manage Azure Logic Apps and Integration Accounts.

 You must have Visual Studio Code 1.74.0 (November 2022) or later to install the extension.

 All you need is an Azure Subscription to get started.
 If you don't have one, click here for a free subscription.

 We recommend installing the following VS Code extensions for a better experience when working with different integration account artifacts.